johnston9/la-donut/README.md

 5. click generate policy.
 6. copy this policy into the bucket policy editor.
 7. Replace the xxx in Resource with your ARN
-9. Add a slash star at end of the Arm in "Resourse" and click Save.
+9. Add a slash star at end of the Arm in "Resource" and click Save.

 ```